Skip to main content

 proxfix will call node app.js outside from NGINX tree.
 So, when NGINX restarts, your app will not killed, it retains it's memory.
 NGINX simply calls proxfix who then proxies NGINX requests to your already-running app.

-This has a downside that when you change proxfix parameters, it will not be restarted. you must call restart to really restart it.
+This has a downside that if you change NGINX properties, it will not be restarted -- You must call restart to really restart it.
+You also still need to consider if your app to recover even if it has restarted abruptly.

 X-Forwarded-For and X-Forwarded-Proto